 In spite of what commercial corporations seem to think, there are other methods of logging than clear-cutting.
 An alternative was developed in Germany under the name "Dauerwald" in the first half of the last century.
 Currently it is known as CCF, "continuous cover forestry".
 The term covers a variety of management systems that have in common that the trees have a variety of ages with the oldest trees between a hundred and two hundred years old.

 The age distribution should be such that it can be maintained over the centuries.
 Without human intervention biomass would increase so that the forest as a whole captures more carbon than it produces.
 Logging prevents increase of biomass.
 By selective logging one can aim at an age distribution that maximizes carbon capture.
-The carbon captured from the atmosphere is removed in the form of timber.
+The carbon captured from the atmosphere is carried off as timber.
 One way of slowing the return of this carbon to the atmosphere is to replace as much as possible concrete in construction by lumber.
 This has the added advantage that making cement releases large amounts of CO2.

 But what about diversity, both in plant and in animal life?
 An old growth forest with all its decaying trunks, standing and fallen, accommodates a great variety of animal life.
 A rigorous application of the CCF idea would result in the elimination of this.
 Thus the true art of forestry is to leave just enough dead trees so as to support a high degree of diversity in animal and plant life.